 "Letter of Credit Default" means with respect to an outstanding Letter of Credit, the occurrence of any of the following events: (a) the issuer of such Letter of Credit shall fail to maintain a Credit Rating of at least (i) "A-" by S&P or "A3" by Moody's, if such issuer is rated by both S&P and Moody's, (ii) "A-" by S&P, if such issuer is rated only by S&P, or (iii) "A3" by Moody's, if such issuer is rated only by Moody's; (b) the issuer of the Letter of Credit shall fail to comply with or perform its obligations under such Letter of Credit; (c) the issuer of such Letter of Credit shall disaffirm, disclaim, repudiate or reject, in whole or in part, or challenge the validity of, such Letter of Credit; (d) such Letter of Credit shall expire or terminate, or shall fail or cease to be in full force and effect at any time during the term of the Agreement, in any such case without replacement; or (e) the issuer of such Letter of Credit shall become Bankrupt; provided, no Letter of Credit Default shall occur in any event with respect to a Letter of Credit after the time such Letter of Credit is required to be canceled or returned to a Group or the issuer thereof in accordance with the terms of this Collateral Annex.

-"Material Adverse Change" means [define for each of Enron Group and Counterparty Group].
+"Material Adverse Change" means :

+(a) with respect to Counterparty Group, if Reliant Resources, Inc.’s Credit Rating falls below BBB- from S&P or Baa3 from Moody’s or if Reliant Resources, Inc. is not rated by either S&P or Moody’s; and

+(b) with respect to Enron Group, if Enron Corp.’s Credit Rating falls below BBB- from S&P or Baa3 from Moody’s or if Enron Corp. is not rated by either S&P or Moody’s.

-"Minimum Transfer Amount" means, with respect to Enron Group, $_________, and with respect to Counterparty Group, $____________.
+"Minimum Transfer Amount" means, with respect to Enron Group, $_________, and with respect to Counterparty Group, U.S. $25,000.00 (Twenty-Five Thousand U.S. Dollars).

 "Moody's means Moody’s Investors Service, Inc. or its successor.